What is scheduling?

-- Scheduling sets the ground for forecasting/prognosis we plan to add in the future, so you’ll know exactly how much revenue/profit you’ll have 3, 6, or 12 months in the future.
+Scheduling sets the ground for forecasting/prognosis we plan to add in the future, so you’ll know exactly how much revenue/profit you’ll have in 3, 6, or 12 months in the future.

-How can I schedule someone on a project?
+How can I schedule someone for a project?

 Go to the Time section and switch to the Scheduling tab.
 Here you’ll have a list of all your employees and contractors.

 You don’t have to be precise about the exact dates.
-You can always tweak start and end date in the pop-out dialog.
-To save the booking, you’ll need to fill out two things: the project you're scheduling someone to, and a specific service on that project.
+You can always tweak the start and end date in the pop-out dialog.
+To save the booking, you’ll need to fill out two things: the project you're scheduling someone for, and a specific service on that project.

-If your project and budget don’t have any services yet - don’t worry, Productive automatically creates a new placeholder service called Open hours on any newly created budgets so you’ll always have something to schedule against.
+If your project and budget don’t have any services yet - don’t worry.
+Productive automatically creates a new placeholder service called Open hours on any newly created budgets.
+This way you’ll always have something to schedule against.

 To change something in the schedule, click on the booking and select an action you need from the menu.